jzerez/discrete_final_project/README.md

 #### Total Brute Force Runtime

 Generally when giving the complete runtime of an algorithm, only the largest factor is considered significant.
-Depending on the run time of the last step we can
+Depending on the runtime of the last step we can give a best and worst case scenario.
+Best case step 3 has a runtime of less than `2ⁿ`, meaning step one is the significant factor and the algorithm has a runtime of about O(2ⁿ).
+Worst case scenario the runtime of step 3 is close to O(2²ⁿ), giving the whole algorithm a runtime of O(2²ⁿ).

 ## Annotated Bibliography